 I-84 is a four-lane highway that traverses the northern portion of the City of Beacon.
-Exit 11, is the closest exit to the City-, highway just north of the municipal boundary of the City of Beacon.
-Exit 11 is the last exit before the Newburgh-Beacon Bridge.
+Exit 11,the closest exit to the City, is the last exit before the Newburgh-Beacon Bridge.
 I-84 provides connections to New York communities west of the Hudson River, Pennsylvania, and Connecticut to the east.